 If you don’t act quickly, it could get worse and you could start feeling confused and drowsy.
 You could also become unconscious or have a fit.
 This is called a severe hypo, and you would need help to treat it.

-- three glucose or dextrose tablets
+- five glucose or dextrose tablets

 - five jelly babies